huilaaja/RedirectManager3/README.md

 	</li>
 	<li>Security improvements
 		<ul>
-			<li>All the requests data goes by POST method body and not by GET methods.</li>
+			<li>All the requests' data goes by POST method body and not by GET methods.</li>
-			<li>Web.config based access right limitation is switch to Controller based limitations.</li>
+			<li>Config-based access right limitation is switch to Controller-based limitations.</li>
 		</ul>
 	</li>
 	<li>Improved multi-site support.